Cheng Beng – the Festival of the Tombs

 Most Chinese cemeteries are located on hill slopes (which makes for excellent feng shui), relatives of the deceased visiting the gravesite refer to their activity as "pai or bai san" which means "to pray at the mountain" or "hung san" which means "walk along the mountain."
 Climbing uphill laden with all the things requires some stamina, so sharing the load among family members is a must.

 Before any ancestral offering can be made, the gravesite must first be cleaned spick and span.
 The women of the household begin by scraping off the candle drippings from the previous year, then arranging the wine cups, bowls and food, and setting up candles and joss sticks.
 The men will be in charge of the more backbreaking tasks like weeding, chopping small trees and clearing the debris.

 Prayers begin after everything has been set up.
-A piece of paper representing money, called kai chin is placed on top of the headstone, and held in place with a small weight.
-Other pieces od kai chin are spread around the gravesite.
-Family members call out the name of the deceased and invite him to partake of the small feast.
+A piece of paper representing money, called kai chin is placed on top of the headstone and held in place with a small weight.
+Other pieces of kai chin are spread around the gravesite.
+Family members call out the name of the deceased and invite him to partake in the small feast.
 Cups of wine are then gently emptied over the headstone.

 Written by Raja Abdul Razak.
 Photographed by Adrian Cheah